8 Plumbing Tips for New Homeowners

 - A spike in water bills

 - Changing water meter readings despite not using any water

 - Standing water, wood rot or mold growth under your sinks

 - Loose toilet

 - Water stains on the ceilings and walls

-Despite what you may have heard, chemical drain openers don’t belong in a plumbing emergency kit.
-These potent cleaners can damage your pipes if used frequently.
-Plus, they only offer a temporary remedy at best.
+Despite what you may have heard, chemical drain openers shouldn’t go in a plumbing emergency kit.
+These potent cleaners can damage your pipes if used repeatedly.
+Plus, they only offer a temporary solution at best.

-An effective alternative is to have non-chemical supplies available the next time you have a plumbing disaster.
+A better alternative is to have non-chemical supplies available the next time you have a plumbing emergency.
 These include:

 - Cup plunger for clogged sinks, tubs and showers

 - Flange plunger for clogged toilets